OSMLatam/OSM-Notes-Ingestion/json/README.md

 ## Overview

-The `json` directory contains JSON (JavaScript Object Notation) files that provide structured data for the OSM-Notes-profile system.
+The `json` directory contains JSON (JavaScript Object Notation) files that provide structured data for the OSM-Notes-Ingestion system.
 These files include schema definitions, sample data, and configuration files in JSON format.

 ## Directory Structure